grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - Block-builder periodically consumes a portion of the backlog from Kafka partition, and processes the consumed data into TSDB blocks.
 The block-buikder calls these periods "cycles".
-- If no cycles were processed during extended period of time, that can indicate that block-builder is stuck and cannot complete cycle processing.
+- If no cycles were processed during extended period of time, that can indicate that a block-builder instance is stuck and cannot complete cycle processing.

 How to **investigate**:

-- Check block-builder logs to see what block-builder is busy with, and troubleshoot based on that.
+- Check block-builder logs to see what its pods are busy with.
+Troubleshoot based on that.

 ### MimirBlockBuilderCompactAndUploadFailed